 Like most cancers, early detection is key with oral cancer.
 Identifying oral cancer in its earliest stage offers the most promising opportunity for beating it.
-When you visit Advanced Dental of Westport, CT in Westport, CT, for a regular examination, your dentist will be sure to check for signs of oral cancer.
+When you visit dentists near you in Westport, CT, for a regular examination, your dentist will be sure to check for signs of oral cancer.

 Our patients with a higher risk factor than the average adult could potentially benefit from an oral cancer screening because, as previously mentioned, early detection is important to treating oral cancer with the best possible outcome.